ragouradja/PATHOS/README.md

 ## Full protein scan

-PATHOS can predict scores for all possible mutations of a protein (19 substitutions × sequence length).
+PATHOS can predict scores for all possible mutations of a protein (19 substitutions x sequence length).

 ### Proteins in the database